ajtruex/prep_basics/test-yourself-answers.md

 Git is the most popular distributed version control system used for software development.
 It is used to efficiently maintain and manage code for a project, is free and open source, has an emphasis on speed and data assurance, and allows for multiple workflows which can branch out or merge as needed.

+Git is a version control system that is used for software development and other version control tasks.
+As a distributed revision control system it is aimed at speed, data integrity, and support for distributed, non-linear workflows.
+Git was created by Linus Torvalds in 2005 for development of the Linux kernel, with other kernel developers contributing to its initial development.

 *Contributed by [Adan Camacho](https://github.com/adancode)*

 #### What does SCM stand for?